evgdim/clean-code/presentation/index.md

 }
 ```

-## Reading Code from Top to Bottom: The Stepdown Rule
+## Reading Code from Top to Bottom: The Stepdown Rule (Extract method when it makes the code more readable)
 ```java
 if (null != response && response.getAdvice() != null && response.getAdvice().getStatus().equals(AdviceStatusEnum.ERROR)) {
       responseEntity = new ResponseEntity<>(response, headers, HttpStatus.INTERNAL_SERVER_ERROR);